 Partha has consistently serviced various renowned travel companies, as well as been a freelance tour guide and interpreter.
 He has traveled to many parts of India including North India; Gangotri, Jhansi, Varanasi, Allahabad and Mathura, East India; Orissa and Kamakhya in Assam, South India; Kerala and Tamil Nadu, West India; Jaipur and Udaipur.
 Partha has also experienced theKumbha Mela, which is the biggest congregation of Sadhus (Hindu Saints) and occurs after every 12 years.

-Our journey will be a total of 21 days (3 weeks).
+Our journey will be a total of 15 days (2 weeks).
 We will have approximately 1 day of travel within every 5 days of our tour.
 Our travel will include planes, trains and automobiles.
 All will be pre-arranged, as well as hotels.
 Further details on the transportation will come with the schedule at a later date.
 Meal places will not be pre-arranged, however all of your guides have spent time at each of these locations and know clean and good places to dine.
-We encourage participants to purchase a round trip flight from our entry point of Kolkata.
+We encourage participants to purchase a round trip flight from Kolkata or Delhi.
 We end our journey in Bhubaneswar, an 8 hour train or 1 hour flight south of Kolkata.

 Non-refundable deposit: $500 USD

-- Visits to the sacred sights, shrines, and temples
+Visits to the sacred sights, shrines, temples and pujas (ceremonies) therein

 All applicable taxes and tolls as per govt regulations